 - Migrating the database to SQL server

-From the computer where Remote Access Plus server is installed, perform the steps below:
+From the computer where the central Server is installed, perform the steps given below:

 - You can choose to authenticate the database connection either using Windows Authentication or SQL Server Authentication.
 Choose the required authentication and provide the credentials.

 - Click the checkbox to enable NTLM authentication.

 - Have the "Migrate Data from Existing Database" check box enabled if you want to migrate your existing database to MSSQL.

 Note: This is applicable only if you wanted to migrate your existing database to MS SQL.
 If you are trying to create a fresh set up, then you can ignore this step.